 Both the M9 and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the M Typ 262 was followed by the Leica M10.

-So how do things add up?
-Is the Leica M9 better than the Leica M Typ 262 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Leica M9 or the Leica M Typ 262 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 95g or 14 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in September 2009).

 Advantages of the Leica M (Typ 262):